mlafleur/mlafleur.github.io/_posts/2003-05-29-computer-science-education.md

 ---
-Title: Computer Science Education
+title: Computer Science Education
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 <p><span class=437114316-29052003><font face=Arial size=2>I had the pleasure of
 interviewing a recent college graduate the other day.
 While he was one of the